BruceEckel/WinterTechForum-hugo/content/travel/index.md

     you're on the right bus.
 At least in the Winter, the best place to sit is probably the left side of the bus, in both directions.

-1. The bus terminates at the "4-way Stop" in Crested Butte, at about 7:30.
+1. The bus terminates at the "4-way Stop" in Crested Butte, at about 7:30 pm.
     There's a heated indoor shelter where it lets off.
 Depending on snow conditions and your luggage you can walk to pretty much any destination in Crested Butte but you will probably want to have someone pick you up